gleam-community/erlang-linux-builds/README.md

 Documentation and examples are removed.
 Refer to the [online documentation](https://www.erlang.org/doc/readme.html) instead.

-Additionally, the Tarball includes a prebuilt version of [rebar3](https://github.com/erlang/rebar3).
+Additionally, the archive includes a prebuilt version of [rebar3](https://github.com/erlang/rebar3).
 The installed packages on the build system are written into a file called `versions.txt` that is included in the archive.

 ## Usage